emljames/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently based at the University of Oxford, as a Postdoctoral Researcher at the Department of Experimental Psychology and Lecturer at St. Catherine's College.
-From October 2022, I will return to the University of York as a Lecturer in Psychology.
+I am currently based at the University of Oxford, as a Postdoctoral Researcher in the Department of Experimental Psychology and Lecturer at St. Catherine's College.
+From October 2022, I will be returning to the University of York as a Lecturer in Psychology.

 I am currently the Early Career Researcher Representative on the committee for the Experimental Psychology Society, and would be very glad to discuss ideas for supporting the ECR community.